Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 When you turn on **On Demand Decisions** for an Agent, your agent code must call the `Agent.RequestDecision()` function.
 This function call starts one iteration of the observation-decision-action-reward cycle.
-The Brain invokes the Agent's `CollectObservations()` method, makes a decision and returns it by calling the `AgentAction()` method.
-The Brain waits for the Agent to request the next decision before starting another iteration.
+The Agent's `CollectObservations()` method is called, the Policy makes a decision and returns it by calling the
+`AgentAction()` method.
+The Policy waits for the Agent to request the next decision before starting another iteration.

 ## Observations